Nick Downing

-Nick Downing (born January 25, 1980 in Redmond, Washington) is a retired American professional soccer player who is currently the strength and conditioning coach for New England Revolution in Major League Soccer.
+Nick Downing (born January 25, 1980) is an American retired professional soccer player who is currently the strength and conditioning coach for New England Revolution in Major League Soccer.

 Biography

 Early career

-The son of Jim and Linda Downing, Nick played soccer locally for Eastlake High School.
+The son of Jim and Linda Downing, Nick played soccer locally for Crossfire Sounders and Eastlake High School.
 As a teenager, Downing had stints training with German clubs Bayern Munich and VfB Stuttgart.
 Downing made 29 appearances and scored one goal with US U-17 national soccer team, including captaining the team at the 1997 FIFA U-17 World Championship in Egypt.
 Afterwards, he was named the 1998 Gatorade Player of the Year.

 College

 As a freshman, Downing played in 23 matches and was named to Soccer America's All-Freshman team.
 In his second season, he was a second-team All South Atlantic Regions selection.
 In 1999 Downing was a Hermann Trophy and Missouri Athletic Club award finalist.
 During his junior year, Downing announced his decision to forgo his final year of NCAA eligibility and enter the MLS SuperDraft.